 - Weapon of Choice: Robo prefers Lightning Guns, as mentioned above.

-- Wham Episode: Volume 8's ending; Majestic 13 attacks Robo and his allies, Jenkins blows up Tesladyne, and Dr. Dinosaur's device goes off, teleporting Robo into the year 1884.
+- Wham Episode: At the end of The Savage Sword of Dr. Dinosaur, Majestic 12 attacks Robo and his allies, Jenkins blows up Tesladyne, Dr. Dinosaur's device goes off, and Robo is blown back to the year 1870.

 - Why Did It Have to Be Snakes?: Robo has a phobia about bugs crawling into his body and mucking up his internals.
 Guess what shape the Eldritch Abomination takes during its third encounter with Robo?
 Robo's phobia is strong enough that he refuses to enter rain forests unless he has a BFG in hand.